Author: Vanessa Ngan, Staff Writer, 2005.

 The specific actions of urea include:

 The most commonly used urea preparation in New Zealand is a 10% cream.
 The cream helps urea to retain water for longer in the stratum corneum and prevents water loss by slowing down evaporation.
-Urea 40% aqueous solution can be made up by a pharmacist and has been used for the treatment of black hairy tongues, acne conglobata, and to dissolve and remove diseased nails.
+Urea 40% aqueous solution can be made up by a pharmacist and has been used for the treatment of black hairy tongues, acne conglobata, and to dissolve and remove diseased nails (medical nail avulsion).

 Most urea preparations are available from your pharmacy.
-Higher strength preparations and preparations that contain other active ingredients, e.g. corticosteroids (hydrocortisone), may only be available on a doctor's prescription.
+Higher strength preparations and preparations that contain other active ingredients, such as corticosteroids (hydrocortisone), may only be available on a doctor's prescription.

 Urea preparations are usually well tolerated.
 Side effects that may occur include mild stinging, itching and skin rash.
 These usually do not require medical attention unless they continue and become bothersome.